-- Location and proximity of the proposed burning to any building, other structures, neighbors, or other public areas (parks, schools, businesses, hospital, etc.) that might be impacted by the smoke and emissions from the burn. - The clearing index must be above 500. - Whether there is any practical alternative method for the disposal of the material to be burned. - Methods to minimize emissions and smoke impacts such as using clean auxiliary fuel, drying the material prior to ignition, and/or separation for alternative disposal of materials that produce higher levels of emissions and smoke during the combustion process. - For burns of piled material, all piles shall be reasonably dry and free of dirt. - Open burns shall be supervised by a responsible person who shall notify the local fire department and have available, either on-site or by the local fire department, the means to suppress the burn.
+- Location and proximity of the proposed burning to any building, other structures, neighbors, or other public areas (parks, schools, businesses, hospital, etc.) that might be impacted by the smoke and emissions from the burn. - The clearing index must be above 500. - Whether there is any practical alternative method for the disposal of the material to be burned. - Methods to minimize emissions and smoke impacts. - For burns of piled material, all piles shall be reasonably dry and free of dirt. - Open burns shall be supervised by a responsible person who shall notify the local fire department and have available, either on-site or by the local fire department, the means to suppress the burn.